Blog

 Use a gentle cleanser that won’t strip your skin of its natural moisture.
 In the few days leading up to your appointment, it’s also a good idea to pause your use of strong active ingredients like retinoids or exfoliating acids to avoid any extra sensitivity.
 Your skin should be calm, clean, and ready to receive the full benefits of the treatment.

-A Step-by-Step Guide to Your Treatment
+A Step-by-Step Guide to Using Your Dermal Pen

 During a professional microneedling session, a trained practitioner will use a dermal pen to gently glide across the treatment area.
 The pen’s fine needles create precise micro-injuries in the skin, which triggers your body’s natural healing process and stimulates new collagen and elastin production.
 Many practitioners will apply a topical numbing cream about 30 minutes beforehand to ensure the process is comfortable.